-Total Toll and concession revenues for the Turnpike System are summarized in the table below.
-As indicated in the table, total revenues increased from approximately \$459 million in Fiscal Year 2003 to approximately \$675 million in Fiscal Year 2007.
+Total Toll and concession revenues for the System are summarized in the table below.
+As indicated in the table, Turnpike System revenues increased from approximately \$595 million in Fiscal Year 2005 to approximately \$675 million in Fiscal Year 2007.
 In Fiscal Years 2008 and 2009, revenues declined to approximately \$646 million and \$601 million, respectively, due to the impact of the recent economic downturn.
-In Fiscal Years 2010, 2011, and 2012, revenues increased to approximately \$607 million, \$608 million, and \$616 million, respectively.
-The annual compounded growth rate from 2003 to 2012 was approximately 3 percent.
+Following the Great Recession, revenues began growing again with annual increases experienced between Fiscal Years 2010 and 2012.
+In Fiscal Year 2013, total revenues reached \$763 million due to the implementation of System-wide toll indexing, with revenues increasing to \$803 million in Fiscal Year 2014.
+The average compounded growth rate from 2005 to 2014 was approximately 3.4 percent.

-During the early 1990's, almost all of the Turnpike System revenues were collected on the Mainline.
-However, with the diversification of the Turnpike System through the opening of expansion projects, the Mainline now accounts for approximately 72 percent of Toll revenues.
-As expansion projects continue to be added to the system and their respective revenues ramp-up, the System anticipates that expansion project revenues, as a percentage of the total system, will continue to gradually increase.
+During the early 1990's, almost all of the System revenues were collected on the Mainline.
+However, with the diversification of the System through the opening of expansion projects, the Mainline now accounts for approximately 73 percent of Toll revenues.
+As expansion projects continue to be added and their respective revenues ramp-up, the System anticipates that expansion project revenues, as a percentage of the total revenues collected, will continue to gradually increase.